 Smart Home Hub Connectivity Protocols

 Most Bluetooth hubs and devices don’t have as far of a connection range as the more popular Z-wave hubs.
-Some Bluetooth smart home hubs can keep devices connected up to three football fields away while others may only connect 100 meters – just a third of one football field.
-But, just because you purchase a Z-wave hub that connects to your Wi-Fi doesn’t mean you can only use Z-wave products.
-Most hubs, such as the Samsung SmartThings hub, use multiple connectivity portals including both Z-wave and Bluetooth for you to make the most of the hub and your smart home appliances.
+But just because you purchase a Z-wave hub that connects to your Wi-Fi doesn’t mean you can only use Z-wave products.
+Some hubs, such as Securifi’s Almond hub, use multiple connectivity portals including both Z-wave and Bluetooth for you to make the most of the hub and your smart home appliances.

-Most home automation hubs are router-like devices placed in your home to connect your devices.
-But there are other smart home hubs that are simply software or mobile apps.
+Most home automation hubs are router-like devices placed in your home to connect to your devices.
+There are other smart home hubs that are simply software or mobile apps, too.
 One of the more popular mobile app smart home hubs is the Apple HomeKit.
 With HomeKit connected smart home devices, you’ll be able to control multiple devices using the Home app on Apple gadgets.
-You won’t need any hardware to connect your devices, because the mobile app or software can add and connect devices just as the hardware would.
+You won’t need any hardware to connect your devices — the mobile app or software can add and connect devices just as the hardware would.
 You’ll still have the power to use the device’s application without the software, but you’ll have both options without the added cost of a hardware hub.

 There are many smart home gadgets that have built-in smart home hubs for your convenience.
 The Amazon Echo Plus is a popular option.
 It serves as a voice assistant, smart home hub and speaker.
 However, these hybrid smart home hub options may not have the power to support all of your smart home appliances.
 Think about how many appliances you’ll be connecting to your hybrid home automation hub, and you may find that you’ll need a dedicated smart home hub.